 When filing a personal injury claim, it is essential to determine the negligent party.
 Three parties may be responsible for your skylight injury.

-Construction industry workers are the ones most exposed to skylight injuries, and the most severe skylight injuries happen when they are not provided with sufficient safety gear (Ex: Personal Fall Arrest Systems, safety nets, etc.) Many larger construction companies doing roof repairs invest in training and special safety equipment.
+Construction industry workers are the ones most exposed to skylight injuries, and the most severe skylight injuries happen when they are not provided with sufficient safety gear (Ex: Personal Fall Arrest Systems, safety nets, etc.) Many larger roof repair companies invest in training and special safety equipment.
 But smaller companies often overlook this, increasing the risk to exposed and inexperienced employees.
 Employers are responsible for providing protective measures such as skylight safety guards around the skylight to prevent skylight accidents and serious injuries.
 If the employer is negligent, the worker is liable for compensation through a workers’ compensation claim or third-party personal injury lawsuit.

 Sometimes accidents can occur due to faulty safety features in a skylight or a poorly manufactured one.
 In such cases, victims must pursue product liability against negligent skylight manufacturers.